Tim Moore (North Carolina politician): Speaker of the House

 Moore was a sponsor in 2016 of House Bill 2, a controversial "bathroom bill" barring transgender individuals from using bathrooms that conform to their gender identity.
-After the U.S. Department of Justice said that the legislation violated federal anti-discrimination law and demanded that the state cease implementation, Moore rejected the DOJ's position and accused the Obama administration of "bullying," saying, "The deadline will come and go.
+After the U.S. Department of Justice said that the legislation violated federal anti-discrimination law and demanded that the state cease implementation, Moore rejected the DOJ's position and accused the Obama administration of "bullying", saying, "The deadline will come and go.
 We will take no action."

 Moore has opposed curbs on gerrymandering in North Carolina.
 In a legal suit against partisan gerrymandering in the state, Moore and his state Senate counterpart (Republican Phil Berger) urged the U.S. Supreme Court to overturn a lower court's ruling that the partisan gerrymandering of North Carolina's congressional districts was unconstitutional.

 In 2018, Moore won a third term as speaker of the House.

 In 2018, following a mass shooting at Stoneman Douglas High School in Parkland, Florida, Moore established a North Carolina House Select Committee on School Safety.
 Moore rejected Democratic proposals to discuss changes to gun laws, and the committee never took up gun control proposals.
 Moore instead proposed the use of volunteer officers to guard schools.

 In 2019, a controversy took place after emails came to light, showing that in 2016, a high-ranking aide to Moore had corresponded with the North Carolina Department of Environmental Quality (DEQ) about a Siler City chicken processing plant co-owned by Moore that was being offered for sale.
 At the aide's request, DEQ approved the plant's participation in a state subsidy program that provided $22,000 for the repair of a leaking underground storage tank at the factory, which may have aided in the sale of the plant.
 The revelation prompted the Campaign for Accountability to file a complaint with the North Carolina State Ethics Commission.
 Moore denied knowledge of the emails.
 A previous complaint against Moore regarding the Siler City chicken plant was dismissed in 2018.
+The North Carolina State Board of Elections and Ethics reviewed the complaint and information resulting from the staff's investigation.
+The investigating panel from the State Elections and Ethics Board unanimously voted to dismiss the complaint upon conclusion of their inquiry.

 In 2019, Democratic Governor Roy Cooper vetoed the state budget.
-On the morning of September 11, 2019 during a calendared legislative session Moore called a vote to override the veto of the state budget.
-The override passed on a vote of 55-9.
+On the morning of September 11, 2019, during a calendared legislative session Moore called a vote to override the veto of the state budget.
+The override passed on a vote of 55–9.
 Nearly half of members were absent during the vote, most of the absent members were Democrats.
 Democrats in the state House were greatly angered by the Republicans' move, saying that Moore and other House Republican leaders had made assurances that no votes would be called during the morning session.
 Moore defended the vote and said that he had made no pledges that no vote would take place.